Dory (boat): History

 In Nova Scotia, the towns of Lunenburg and Shelburne maintained a rivalry in mass production of dories.
 A distinction emerged in 1887 with the use in Shelburne of "dory clips", metal braces used to join frames, versus the more expensive but stronger natural wood frames used in Lunenburg dories.
 The John Williams Dory Shop in Shelburne was one of several Shelburne factories mass-producing dories.
 It is now the Dory Shop Museum, operated by the Nova Scotia Museum and continues to produce banks dories.

 The Dory Shop in Lunenburg first opened its doors in 1917 when W. Laurence Allen began building Banks Dories for the many fishing schooners that filled Lunenburg's Harbour.
 Though ownership has changed hands a few times since then, they are still producing dories today using the very same jigs and patterns used 100 years ago.
 Very little has changed in the way they build their dories, however they now also build many other types of wooden boats as well and offer dory building classes for fishing history enthusiasts.

-Today many Hollywood producers have employed the iconic form of the dory and they are choosing to use a traditional dory over many of the modern-styles of small wooden boats.
-Some more notable appearances of Lunenburg dories are in Pirates of the Caribbean: Curse of the Black Pearl, at the opening scene when Captain Jack Sparrow steps off the mast of his ship Jolly Mon; the final scene in Pirates of the Caribbean: At World’s End where Captain Jack is seen sailing away in a smaller Black Rocks dory; Reign III when King Francis and Queen Mary take a few days alone to sail together; Pirate Master Emmy Award-winning producer Mark Burnett's tall ship based reality TV show; and many more!
+Today many Hollywood producers have employed the iconic form of the dory and they are choosing to use a traditional dory over many of the modern styles of small wooden boats.
+Some more notable appearances of Lunenburg dories are in Pirates of the Caribbean: Curse of the Black Pearl, at the opening scene when Captain Jack Sparrow steps off the mast of his ship Jolly Mon; the final scene in Pirates of the Caribbean: At World’s End where Captain Jack is seen sailing away in a smaller Black Rocks dory; Reign III when King Francis and Queen Mary take a few days alone to sail together; and Pirate Master, Emmy Award-winning producer Mark Burnett's tall-ship-based reality TV show.